pkibbey/projects-radar/PROJECT_INTELLIGENCE.md

 - **Project Health: Lack of Community Engagement**: The repository has 0 stars, forks, and watchers.
 This suggests limited visibility or a lack of community interest.
 Consider promoting the project to increase discoverability.
 - **Configuration: Project Configuration**: The project configuration is managed in `src/config/projects.ts`.
 Ensure the list of monitored repositories is up-to-date and includes relevant projects.
 - **Dependencies: TypeScript & Next.js**: The project utilizes TypeScript and Next.js, indicating a modern and potentially well-structured codebase.
 Reviewing the code quality and testing practices is recommended.
-- **AI Integration: AI Provider Configuration**: The dashboard supports both LM Studio and OpenAI as AI providers.
-Verify the chosen provider is properly configured and that API keys (if applicable) are securely stored.
+- **AI Integration: LM Studio Connectivity**: The dashboard relies on a locally running LM Studio instance.
+Ensure the OpenAI-compatible server is reachable at the configured URL.

-## Suggested Actions

-- **Monitor Repository Activity**: Implement automated monitoring of the repository's commit history and issue activity to track project health.
 - **Promote Project Visibility**: Explore options for promoting the project (e.g., sharing on relevant platforms, contributing to community discussions) to increase its visibility and attract users.
 - **Review Code Quality**: Conduct a code review to assess the quality of the TypeScript and Next.js codebase, focusing on adherence to best practices.
 - **Security Review**: Review the project's security posture, especially regarding the handling of GitHub tokens and API keys.